What is a short sale and how does it benefit you here in South Texas area?

-Short sales were really common in the market a couple years back when the flood of foreclosures hit the San Antonio market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).
+Short sales were really common in the market a couple years back when the flood of foreclosures hit the South Texas area market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).

-Here are a few reasons you may want to consider short sale on your San Antonio hom
+Here are a few reasons you may want to consider short sale on your South Texas area hom

 You Avoid Foreclosure And The Harmful Effects Of It

 The best benefit of short sale is that you avoid a foreclosure on your home.
 Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.

 Foreclosure can lead to all kinds of financial problems, starting with the inability to obtain a new loan for a home because a foreclosure stays on your credit record usually for up to 7 years.

 Even renting will become more difficult as your credit score would be affected, and you often have to disclose a foreclosure on a rental application.
 Foreclosures can also last a long time (up to 7 years as mentioned above), making you wait years to even qualify for a new mortgage.

 With a foreclosure, you face all kinds of ramifications with your credit.
 Buying a car and renting a house may be impossible through the normal bank loan routes.

 If you work with money at your job you could even face termination if your employer puts a lot of stock in that kind of thing (most employers won’t but it has been done before).